RedCarpetLife

 Fashion & Retail

-About P. Green
+About Philip Green

 S ir Philip Green is a controversial British businessman who was once hailed as the 'King of the High Street' for his dominance in the UK retail sector.
 He began his career importing and selling jeans before starting his own ventures.
 His rise to prominence began in the 1990s and accelerated in 2000 when he acquired the struggling department store British Home Stores (BHS) for £200 million.
 He quickly turned the company's fortunes around.
 Two years later, he acquired Arcadia Group, which owned a portfolio of popular high-street fashion brands including Topshop, Topman, Dorothy Perkins, and Miss Selfridge.